Beau Rivage’s Jia goes beyond noodles and sushi, brings in brilliant flavor

-Innovative, creative and artful cuisine is in the limelight at Beau Rivage Resort & Casino, as Jia unveils its new menu featuring a Latin-Asian fusion concept.
+Innovative, creative and artful cuisine is in the limelight at Beau Rivage Resort & Casino at Jia, where the menu features a Latin-Asian fusion concept.
 Long-known for its exquisite Pan-Asian cuisine, Jia and MGM Resorts International take diners on a new adventure for the appetite incorporating new flavors and textures to its AAA Four-Diamond menu.

-Highlighting the revamped menu are six Nikkei dishes, a culinary genre that is going from humble to high profile worldwide, where innovative food is matched by dramatic design and presentation.
+Highlights include Nikkei dishes, where innovative food is matched by dramatic design and presentation.
 Nikkei combines Japanese techniques and ingredients with the exotic flavors of Latin America.
 Refined elements of Japanese cuisine and the festive and colorful elements of Peruvian culinary traditions are combined to create masterpieces, that are fusion to the core definition.

 Jia, Japanese for “beautiful,” is known for its authentic sushi, teppanyaki and pan-Asian cuisine created from simple, quality ingredients within three distinct dining experiences – sushi bar, teppanyaki-style or a la carte dining.
 Nikkei translates into English as “beautiful love child,” and it is just that, using Latin American favorites to take Asian fusion beyond sushi, noodles and teppanyaki.

 Many of the featured entrees are built upon facets of Korean cuisine’s harmonious relationship between nature and humans, an element that is accentuated in Jia’s offerings.
 That harmonious relationship is achieved by the Jia team’s understanding of local culture, art and locally-sourced products that are woven throughout the menu.